Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

-“Well, it’s made with inexpensive parts such that even the common person could work themselves up to using it,” Katsys replied, totally missing that I had tried to tease her.
+“Well, it’s made with inexpensive parts such that even the common person could work themselves up to using, provided they possess enough mana,” Katsys replied, totally missing that I had tried to tease her.

 Chrys seemed to want to follow along as well.
-Since the two kids were started to get along well, we often saw Yi Long trying to teach her the forms to his martial arts style.
+Since the two kids were starting to get along, we often saw Yi Long trying to teach her the forms to his martial arts style.
 Though she had no problem memorizing them, there was a major problem of execution – her speed.

 Similar to my Atk and Mag stats, Chrys had been drained of her Mag and Spd stats.
-Though should could execute her attacks as normal, the movement speed that she traversed under combat was…essentially her walking speed.
+Though she could execute her attacks as normal, the movement speed that resulted under combat was… essentially her walking pace.
 It was almost comical to see how she made the motions to run and dodge, only to move at the pace of a casual stride.
-It had nothing to do with her physical abilities as the motion of her limbs moved at the correct pace, but it seemed like the environment around her dulled her traversal of distance like the concept of space-time had been warped.
+It had nothing to do with her physical abilities as the motion of her limbs moved at the correct pace, but it seemed like the adjacent environment dulled her traversal of distance like the concept of space-time had been warped.
 Truly, it was a strange sight to behold.

 Yet, her perception of mana manipulation was fairly advanced.
 She could generate mana shields almost as soon as she was shown what to do, much to Yi Long’s chagrin.
-I guess that I shouldn’t be surprised, given that her previous world was in-tune with mana in nature and how she could already enhance the flavors in cooking.
+I probably shouldn’t have been surprised, given that her previous world was in-tune with mana in nature and how she could already enhance the flavors in cooking.
 It was truly a disappointment that her Mag stat had been cursed.

 In the afternoon, Lady Kaguya would have some time to show me the ropes when it came to brewing mana-infused potions.
 Unlike the disheveled workshop of a certain inventor, the castle storeroom that held the medicinal ingredients was filled with neat jars lined in square cubbyholes and equipment that was regularly used but kept in pristine condition.
 I whistled at the stark difference.